 Ah, Craigslist.
 The eternal 90s place to find missed connections, used VCRs, and roommates.

-When you need to save money, a roommate can be ideal.
+When you need to save money or find an affordable place to live within your budget, a roommate can be ideal.
 You’ll feel the immediate impact on your wallet from splitting rent and utilities.

 If you’re able to find the perfect roommate, or at least a tolerable one, your bank account will thank you.